Lucas Englander

 Lucas Englander (born 21 September 1992) is an Austrian actor.
 He was selected in the category "Révélations", the best newcomer category at the 46th César Awards.
+At the Berlinale 2026 he was awarded the "European Shooting Star Award" for his performance in 9 Perfect Strangers.

 Early life and education

 Born in Vienna, his mother Juno Sylva Englander was a Czech-born film editor, working on Everyman's Feast amongst others.
-After deciding in his late teens to pursue acting, he spent a year studying at the Stella Adler Studio of Acting in New York before moving to London.
+Englander planned to join the military, study law as well as environmental sciences and become a diplomat, but instead decided in his late teens to pursue acting.
+He spent a year studying at the Stella Adler Studio of Acting in New York.

 Career

-Englander appeared as political assistant Torsten Muckenstrum in the satirical European Union politics series that appeared on france.tv called Parlement.
-He also appeared in Marc Fitoussi’s 2020 French thriller Appearances as a seemingly ordinary young man who romances Karin Viard, before revealing himself to be a stalking psychopath, a performance that got him shortlisted for France’s 46th César Awards in the "Révélations des César" category in March 2021.
+Englander appeared as political assistant Torsten in the highly successful satirical European Union politics series that appeared on france.tv called Parlement.
+He also appeared in Marc Fitoussi’s 2020 French thriller Appearances next to Karin Viard, a performance that got him shortlisted for France’s 46th César Awards in the "Révélations des César" category in March 2021.